 Two years later I was diagnosed with prostate cancer.
 This red flag prompted me to find out more about my VUS.
 After all, men are 50 percent of the genetic equation, and I wanted to know the risks facing my three brothers, and my daughter and son.
 My mother died of breast cancer, aged 41.
-A recent study showed that about 30% of men who get breast cancer go on to develop prostate cancer as a second primary.3
+A recent study showed that about 30 percent of men who get breast cancer go on to develop prostate cancer as a second primary.3

 The BRCA dilemma

 Mutations can be inherited from either parent and may be passed on to both sons and daughters.
-Each child of a genetic carrier, regardless of sex, has a 50% chance of inheriting the mutated gene from the parent who carries the mutation.
+Each child of a genetic carrier, regardless of sex, has a 50 percent chance of inheriting the mutated gene from the parent who carries the mutation.
 As a result, half of the people with BRCA gene mutations are male, who could then pass the mutation on to their offspring, male or female.

 Gender discrimination for public screening programs

 Herein lay the problem for me.
 A mutation with a VUS is classed as an ambivalent result, and not one on which clinical decisions can be based.4 My genetic counselor advised me to ask my first-degree family members if they wished to take a genetic test.
 My brothers weren’t interested in being tested, so I made them aware of regular breast checks and PSA tests.
 My daughter, aged 47, is in a public screening program, which includes an annual MRI scan.
 However, my son, a few years younger, has no access to a public screening program and is on his own as far as checks go.
 This gender discrimination needs redressing.

 Genetic knowledge is power